encukou/cpython/Doc/c-api/code.rst

 just-in-time compilers, it is possible to attach arbitrary extra data to code objects.

-This functionality is a CPython implementation detail, and the API may change without deprecation warnings.
+These functions are part of the unstable C API tier: this functionality is a CPython implementation detail, and the API may change without deprecation warnings.
-These functions are part of the semi-stable C API.
-See :c:macro:`Py_USING_SEMI_STABLE_API` for details.

-See :pep:`523` for motivation and initial specification behind this API.

 .. c:function:: Py_ssize_t PyUnstable_Eval_RequestCodeExtraIndex(freefunc free)